Hurricane Preparation and Hurricane Safety!

 If you stay at home:

-- Place important papers in a water proof container: insurance policies, ID, stock certificates, bonds, credit cards, phone numbers, irreplaceable documents, cash for several days.
+- Place important papers in a water proof container: insurance policies, ID, social security cards, passports, stock certificates, bonds, credit cards, phone numbers, irreplaceable documents, cash for several days.

 - Prepare a “safe room” in the house.
 This is preferably a room without any windows, such as a large closet.
 Plan on riding out the storm in there with the kids and pets.